 What is the difference between the Sonos Playbar and Playbase?

 The difference between the Sonos Playbar and Playbase is the number of drivers, with the Playbar having nine and the Playbase having ten.
-The Playbar also has an added Ethernet port and can be wall-mounted.
+The Playbar also features an added Ethernet port and can be wall-mounted.
 The Playbase, on the other hand, has Airplay 2 support and touch controls.

 Overall Winner: Sonos Playbar